0xcert/framework/docs/connectors/ethereum-api.md

 ### mutationTimeout

-A class instance `variable` holding an `integer` number of milliseconds in which a mutation times out.
+A class instance `variable` holding an `integer` number of milliseconds after which a mutation times out.

 ### network

-A class instance `variable` holding a `string` or instance of `BitskiProviderNetwork` representing the ethereum network bitski is connected to.
+A class instance `variable` holding a `string` or instance of `BitskiProviderNetwork` representing the Ethereum network Bitski is connected to.

 `BitskiProviderNetwork` is defined as:

 | Argument | Description
 |-|-
-| rpcUrl | A `string` representing an Url to RPC provider.
+| rpcUrl | A `string` representing a URL to RPC provider.
-| chainId | A `number` representing the ID of ethereum chain.
+| chainId | A `number` representing the ID of the Ethereum chain.

 ### on(event, handler);